re-rxjs/react-rxjs.org/docs/api/core/useStateObservable.md

 ```

 :::note
-It's important to note that the `StateObservable` must be created outside the React Component, otherwise it could run into an infinite loop.
+It's important to note that the `StateObservable` must be created outside the React render function, otherwise it could run into an infinite loop.

 For observables that need an instance id, use the parametric overload of `state`.
 For observables that need other parameters as input, try to model these parameters as other StateObservables of your application and use RxJS Observable composition.
 :::